Herefordshire Natural Flood Management (NFM) Project

-Thanks to all the participating landowners.
-Without your continued support and involvement we would not be able to implement the NFM measures that are helping to reduce the flood risk to downstream communities.
+Without the continued support and involvement of participating landowners, we would not be able to implement the NFM measures that are helping to reduce the flood risk to downstream communities.

 To help gather the evidence needed to demonstrate the multiple benefits that can be achieved through the use of NFM, a comprehensive monitoring programme has been developed and implemented.

 By analysing the soil's structure, organic matter content, worm count and infiltration rate, it is possible to identify opportunities to improve the soil health.
 These improvements not only help reduce flood risk, but they also help to reduce nutrient losses from the soil and help prevent soil erosion.
 Good soil health is also integral to a sustainable farm business.

 If you are within an NFM catchment and are interested in getting your soils tested, please get in touch and we can arrange for these tests to be carried out free of charge through our catchment advisor visits.